 Connect with Care

 - Look for web addresses with “https://”.
-The “s” stands for secure which means the site takes extra measures to keep your information secure
+The “s” stands for secure which means the site takes extra measures to keep your information safe.

-- Secure home wireless network with a password and encryption
+- Secure your home wireless network with a password and WPA2 encryption.

 - Use your browser’s privacy and security settings, such as pop-up blockers